What is a Customer Data Platform (CDP) and how does it enhance your marketing strategy?

 #1 - Data Cleaning

-#2 - Data Enrichments
+#2 - Data Enrichment

 #3 - Process Orchestration

-Finally, and where many CDP projects fail: the consistency in feeding the CDP with clean and enriched data.
+Finally, and where many CDP projects fail: consistency in feeding the CDP with clean and enriched data.

-How is CDP used to generate segments?
+How is the CDP used to generate segments?

 Benefits of having a CDP